ALib C++ Library

 ◆ dbgCheck()

 Checks this object's state.
-This method is internally invoked with almost every other method of this class, but only if compiler symbol ALIB_DEBUG_STRINGS is true.
+This method is internally invoked with almost every other method of this class, but only if the compiler-symbol ALIB_DEBUG_STRINGS is true.

 Invocations to this method should be performed using macro ALIB_STRING_DBG_CHK.